Alpha-Amino-3-Hydroxy-5-Methyl-4- Isoxazole Propionic Acid Receptor Components of the Anti-Depressant Ketamine Response

 - Willing to refrain from caffeine, drug and alcohol use for one week prior to each MRI session

-- Psychosis other than psychotic experiences congruent with depressed mood during a period of depression
+- History of psychosis other than psychotic experiences congruent with depressed mood during a period of depression

 - Insulin-dependent diabetes or non-insulin dependent diabetes that is poorly controlled